mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw the symbol for a resistor.
 - What is resistance?
 - What does resistance depend on?
 - Draw a realistic circuit model for a resistor.
-What are the parastics and where do they come from?
+What are the parasitics and where do they come from?
 - What are some common resistor values?
 - What are some common resistor packages and sizes?
 - What are some common failure modes of a resistor?